Autism New Diagnosis Orientation

 If you have questions or would prefer to register via phone please contact Jennifer Simpson at JSimpson@eastersealsci.com or call (309)686-1177

-The New Diagnosis Family Orientation Program (Autism 101) is designed to assist parents, extended family and friends in understanding Autism Spectrum Disorders -ASD.
-Designed to be the first step in the family’s journey to secure introductory ASD information, the program will benefit any family with a child who has been recently diagnosed with an Autism Spectrum Disorder.
+The New Diagnosis Family Orientation Program (Autism 101) is designed to assist parents, extended family and friends in basic understanding of Autism Spectrum Disorder -ASD.

 During the session, parents, family and friends of a child who has been recently diagnosed with ASD will learn:

-• What Autism Spectrum Disorders are and how they affect individuals.
+• What an Autism Spectrum Disorder is and how it may affect individuals.

-• What types of interventions are available for Autism Spectrum Disorders.
+• What types of interventions are available for Autism Spectrum Disorder.

 • What community resources are available for parents, families and professionals living/working with individuals with ASD.